virtual-labs/exp-re-bend-test-iitd/experiment/procedure.md

 <h3>Results</h3>
-The material represented by the given sample has (passed/failed) the bend test.
+The material represented by the given sample has (passed/failed) the bend test.<br>
 The material represented by the given sample has (passed/failed) the re-bend test.